akshaymathew/automated-ticketing-system/README.md

 - Get parking slot for a particular vehicle registration number - Time complexity O(1)
 - Get slot numbers of all drivers of a particular age- TIme complexity O(N)
 ## Running tests
 Code smells can be identified using SonarLint.
-It's avaiableas a plugin to IntelliJ IDE
+It's avaiableas a plugin to IntelliJ IDE.
+The unit tests are available in `tests/tests.py`.
+Simply run `tests.py` to see the unit test results

 ## Running application
 Open terminal in the `app` directory of this project and run the command `python app.py <relative path-to-input-file>`.
 In this project's case run `python app.py ../input.txt`
 ## Authors/Acknowledgements